julitiux/julitiux/content/posts/pro_git.md

 git log --pretty="%h - %s" --author='Junio C Hamano' --since"2008-10-01" --before="2008-11-01" --no-merges -- t/
 ```

-# Best Command Ever!
+# Best Command Ever

-You can see your changes in a more cmompact way.
+You can see your changes in a more compact way.

 ```terminal
 git status -s